Guides

 Roadside Assistance Myths: Top 5 Misconceptions Debunked

-In our 2023 benchmark research, we surveyed over 2,500 drivers and found that many consumers are misinformed about roadside coverage, causing misconceptions that actually pose a barrier to roadside usage and adoption.
+A recent 2025 benchmark study that surveyed 1,000 drivers found that many drivers are misinformed about roadside coverage, causing misconceptions that actually pose a barrier to roadside usage and adoption.
 As a result, drivers aren’t utilizing services they’re paying for to their advantage, and end up taking on unnecessary costs – be it money, time or energy.
-In fact, findings show that of the 85% of drivers who have a roadside program, only 18% actually used their coverage during an event.

 Here are the top five misconceptions of roadside assistance and how these misunderstandings are costing you more than what you pay (or would pay) for roadside coverage.